menu

 Compared to the rest of the country, citizens of Dewey spend much less time in their cars: on average, their commute to work is only 16.54 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Dewey is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Dewey doesn't have a public transportation system that people use for their commute.

 Demographics